AnthonyDickson/learning2write/README.md

     pattern on the left, and the agent's drawing and its location (the big red dot).

+    There are a couple of pretrained models in the `models/` directory.

 7. You can see the help text for these scripts by adding the flag `-h` or `--help`.